 high accuracy drive-shaft sensor

-While much of our efforts to design and test the system do use controlled tests to quantify the errors and improve the system, extensive dyno and track testing have also been critical to its development in particular in regards to evaluating reliability.
-The first generation UHA sensor (then branded the BOP sensor) was designed in 2016 and tested in 2017 through a combination of development within MagCanica and through the use of dyno and track tests.
-Internal developmental testing at MagCanica consisted of extensive development time with both our torque testing rigs used to apply torque and our speed testing rig to test the durability of the integrated bushings.
-Testing outside of MagCanica consisted of numerous dyno and track tests.
+In the case of MagCanica’s Ultra High Accuracy (UHA) driveshaft torque sensor system, while much of our efforts to design and test the system did use controlled tests to quantify the errors and improve the system, extensive dynamometer and in vehicle testing have also been critical to its development in particular in regards to evaluating reliability.
+The first generation UHA sensor (was designed in 2016 and tested in 2017 through a combination of development within MagCanica and through the use of dynamometer and track tests.
+Internal developmental testing at MagCanica consisted of extensive development time on our static torque testing rigs used to apply torque and our speed testing rig to test the durability of the integrated bushings.
+Testing outside of MagCanica consisted of numerous dynamometer and in-vehicle tests.

 Figure 2 Second generation